cristianglezm/EvoGarden/Planning.md

     -   **Role**: To group functions that operate on the entire actor state rather than a single actor, cleaning up the main engine loop.
     -   **Responsibilities**:
         -   `processNutrientHealing`: Scans for all nutrients and applies their healing effect to nearby flowers.
-        -   `handleInsectReproduction`: Scans for pairs of insects on the same cell and initiates reproduction.
+        -   `handleInsectReproduction`: Scans for pairs of insects of the same species on the same cell, initiating reproduction.
+It handles the creation of a new `Egg` with a `genome` created by crossing over the parents' genomes with a chance of mutation, then puts the parents on a `reproductionCooldown`.

 -   **Behavior System (`lib/behaviors/`)**: This is a modular pattern for separating actor logic.
 The engine calls a dedicated function for each actor type, passing the actor's state and a `context` object with necessary global information.
 Crucially, behaviors no longer create UI notifications directly; they now push structured `AppEvent` objects into the context's `events` array.